Sorry, you need to enable JavaScript to visit this website.

 Moderators – in which contexts does it work best?

-However, they also noted that most of the participants in the programmes were Caucasian males in their thirties, which was unrepresentative of the US prison population with over one third African-American males.
+Reviews one, four and five highlighted several potential moderators including the potential importance of participant race.
+However, all three reviews noted that most of the participants in the programmes were white males in their thirties, which was unrepresentative of the US prison population with over one third African-American males.
+In terms of gender, only one study in review four found a statistically significant difference between participants assigned to the treatment and control groups.

-Review two also noted that participants with multiple disorders (for example, those that also have substance misuse problems) are significantly less likely to graduate from the treatment programme than those with a single disorder.
+Review four also noted that participants with multiple disorders (for example, substance misuse problems) are significantly less likely to graduate from treatment programmes than those with a single disorder.

 Implementation – what can be said about implementing this initiative?

-Review two noted that there is no overall consensus about what constitutes a mental health court – they vary depending upon the procedures in their location and the available treatments in the area.
+There is no consensus about what constitutes a mental health court, and the implementation varies depending upon the procedures in their location and the available treatments in the area.
+Nevertheless, there are some common components discussed by the reviews.

-Participants must report to the court on a regular basis to discuss their progress or revise their treatment plans, with sanctions being applied for noncompliance.
+• Participants must report to the court on a regular basis to discuss their progress or revise their treatment plans, with sanctions being applied for noncompliance (reviews one and four).

-All participation is on a voluntary basis, and graduation happens once they meet their individual goals and are able to handle their mental illness.
-In some cases, monthly drug screening is required for participants who also have a substance-related disorder.
+• All participation is voluntary, and graduation happens once participants meet their individual goals and are able to handle their mental illness.
+In some cases, monthly drug screening is required for participants who also have a substance related disorder (reviews one and four).

-Review one noted a number of factors that were associated with the successful implementation of mental health courts.
-These included:
+Reviews one and six noted several factors that were associated with the successful implementation of mental health courts:

-One potential barrier was that a lack of staffing affected compliance rates by participants.
+One potential barrier noted by review one was that a lack of staffing affected compliance rates by participants.

 Economic considerations – how much might it cost?